spectrocloud/librarium/docs/docs-content/vm-management/environment-setup.md

 the switch port (in our example, this would be 5), so that the PXE boot can work with untagged traffic.

 Alternatively, if the server supports UEFI PXE boot and allows you to set the VLAN ID for PXE boot directly, you can also use this option.
-In this case, you need to adjust the configuration for **bond_mgmt** to run the `192.168.0.0/22` on a **bond_mgmt.5** subinterface.
+In this case, you need to adjust the configuration for **bond_mgmt** to operate the `192.168.0.0/22` CIDR on a **bond_mgmt.5** subinterface.
 However, because it is difficult to achieve PXE boot on a tagged VLAN, we recommend using a native or untagged VLAN for PXE.

 The **bond_data.20** subinterface provides outbound connectivity, as it has the default gateway.
 This is the primary way to publish services from container workloads to the end users.
 If there are any specific data-center networks that you